project-owner/Peppy.doc/HiFiBerry-Amp.md

-[This web page](https://www.hifiberry.com/guides/configuring-linux-3-18-x/) explains all steps required to install and configure the software for HiFiBerry Amp+ amplifier.
+[The HiFiBerry web site](https://www.hifiberry.com/guides/configuring-linux-3-18-x/) explains all steps required to install and configure the software for HiFiBerry Amp+ amplifier.
 I've got the driver for Amp+ with Raspbian Jessie which I downloaded from the Adafruit web site.
 There are still some steps required to complete the amplifier configuration.

 Add the following line to file ```/boot/config.txt```:
 ```